Theatre (THEA)

 THEA 399 Undergraduate Group Seminar credit: 1 to 4 Hours.

 Group exploration of specialized topics.
-May be repeated in the same term to a maximum of 8 hours.
-May be repeated in subsequent terms to a maximum of 12 hours.
+May be repeated in separate terms to a maximum of 12 hours but no more than 8 hours in any one term.

 THEA 400 Practicum IV credit: 1 to 3 Hours.